 |

-This example includes two COBOL programs with the JCL Members and Windows Command Files for execution.
+This suite of programs will create two data arrays (or table definitions) that may be used to display binary characters in a hexadecimal format.
+The two data tables will be saved as COBOL Copy Files.
+This example includes two COBOL programs with the JCL Members and Window Command Files for execution.
 The first COBOL program will create a table or 256 elements or a text string of 256 bytes that will contain the binary values from X'00' through X'FF'.
 The program will also create a 512 byte text string of two-byte pairs that may be used to display a field or text string in a hexadecimal dump format.
 Once the text strings of binary and display values are created they are written to files that may be used as a COBOL copy files by other programs.

 The second COBOL program will use the copy files created by the first program to insert binary data into a text string and display the text string in a hexadecimal dump format.